One day PASTEL Color & Energy Workshop

 Whether you are brand new or have been painting for years everyone can learn something new when it comes to working with color.
 Color is the number one way to evoke emotion in a work of art.
 How can you express yourself more successfully with color and create art with high energy?
 Come find out.

 At the Wallkill River School of Art, Montgomery, NY

 $150 (includes samples from sponsors of Richichi workshops).

-On Friday morning, June 22nd, begin with basics color theory using prismatic colors for paintings that feel alive.
-Experiment with mixing color according to value using a variety of exercises in the studio and move outdoors in the afternoon session to learn to see colors better in nature.
-Understand how color plays a role in atmospheric perspective to increase depth and energy in your paintings.
+On Thursday morning, May 16, 2019 begin with color theory and tips using prismatic colors to add more energy to your paintings.
+Experiment with mixing color according to value using a variety of exercises in the studio in the am.
+Understand how color plays a role in atmospheric perspective to increase depth in your paintings.
 Brand new to art?
 Seasoned?
 Assignments for all levels to choose from.
 For Pastel painters however, oil or acrylic painters will learn from the lessons as well.

 Start with the color wheel

 Before arriving at the class, be familiar with the layout of the basic color wheel seen at the bottom of the page.
 If you have never made a color wheel, you'll have your chance to select this exercise to tackle.
 If you already know the color wheel inside and out, your assignments will be more advanced.
 Everyone will learn something new in this workshop.

 Color intimidates many people.
 We'll break it down and make it less daunting.

 What colors are you drawn to?
 How do you mix colors to get them to do what you want them to do?
 How do you work with prismatic, pure colors and create neutrals so that the colors you want to stand out sing?
 What about creating a high energy work of art?
 Do you know how to not go over the top?
 There is so much about color to learn.
 You will take a journey into color theory and come out the other side smiling as your color confidence grows.

 Learn from nature